-This project is designed to facilitate the reception and movement of NATO and Partner forces, equipment and supplies during participation in military training and exercises, crisis management operations and NATO-led and other international operations.
-This initiative is also supporting the training of the Georgian Armed Forces and the activities of the Joint Training and Evaluation Centre.
+This project is designed to facilitate the reception, staging and onward movement of NATO and Partner forces, equipment and supplies, during military training and exercises, crisis management operations and NATO-led and other international operations.
+Courses in 2016 included a logistics course for Ukrainian and Georgian Logistics Officers, hosted by the Nordic Defence College, and another course facilitated by Belgian and Hungarian experts.
+This initiative also supports training and exercises, and the activities of the Joint Training and Evaluation Centre.